jachin/hydrurga/README.md

 [params]
 description = "Describe what your web page is about" twitter = "your_twitter_id"
-# You can use favicon by addin them manually.
+# You can use favicon by adding them manually.
 useIcon = true
 useTwitterCard = true